ohata-toast/Container-Container-Registry-v2/en/user-guide.md

-## Container > Container Registry > User Guide
+## Container > NHN Container Registry (NCR) > User Guide

 ## Prerequisites
 ### Install Docker
-The Container Registry service is a service for storing and deploying Docker container images.
+The NHN Container Registry (NCR) service is a service for storing and deploying Docker container images.
 To work with container images, you must first have Docker installed in your environment.

 #### Windows
 Download and install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) from Docker Hub.